-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: February 2016

-A survival game set in the prehistoric era, Far Cry: Primal takes the formula of the Far Cry franchise and turns it on its head through its world setting.
-As a prehistoric hunter with an ability to tame animals and craft your own primitive weapons, you’re able to experience life in the times before the standard firearms-based combat and vehicle-based traversal of other Far Cry games.
+A survival game set in the prehistoric era, Far Cry: Primal takes the formula of the Far Cry franchise and turns it on its head through its setting.
+As a prehistoric hunter with an ability to tame animals and craft your own primitive weapons, you’re able to experience life in the times long before the standard firearms-based combat and vehicle-based traversal of other Far Cry games.
 In this game, survival becomes an important component of your gameplay.
 In 10,000 BC there are plenty of flora and fauna to discover and learn about, but there are also plenty of dangerous natural predators.
-Becoming at one with the environment is key in Far Cry: Primal.
-It’s a great game to escape the stresses of modern life and get truly back to basics with.
+Becoming one with the environment is key in Far Cry: Primal.

 Publisher: Eidos Interactive, Warner Bros.
 Interactive Entertainment